GeoSarris/eTimologio/README.md

   - **Third step (optional):** Creates the invoice of an advanced payment.
   - **Fourth step:** Creates the tax invoice.
   - (The script doesn't auto exit on purpose.)
+  - (Many of the sleep function will be replaced in an update.)

 ## Available Values for Used Parameters:
 - `"customersCountry"`: